 We'd love for you to join us in this, analyzing your data, creating projects and adding data sources.
 Together we can help empower a thriving community to make the best use of their personal data.

 In a sense, our "team" is enormous – the Open Humans community is filled with amazing members, citizen scientists, and researchers that make science something we can all be part of.
 We're humbled by this!
-Our formal staff is a small team committed to making this community a success.
+Our formal staff is a small, full-remote team committed to making this community a success.

 Mad is the Executive Director of the Open Humans Foundation and co-founder of Open Humans.
 Mad is also a Shuttleworth Foundation Fellow, pursuing a vision of open approaches to human health data sharing.